Daohub-io/cap9/docs/Whitepaper.md

 ## Security Model

-*This section builds on the operating system concepts and adds the security functionality via capabilities.*

-Above we established two critical components of Beaker: introspection via system calls, and using this to achieve the principle of least privilege.
+Above we established two critical components of the Beaker exokernel: introspection via system calls, and using this to achieve the principle of least privilege.

 When you create a process on Linux system, that process comes with restrictions (usually determined by the user it is run as).
 Even if the code in that process